ETTARNI-med/Dashboard-bank/README.md

 Step 5 : You can navigate through the application now as you with

 PS : darkMode was implemented and working :)

+Ps : the application is responsive and  works on all devices .